ilves/heroku-buildpack-php-tyler/README.md

 Read through this whole README file first and decide if you need to make any changes to this buildpack; most customisations do not require editing the buildpack scripts.
 However, if you do need to make changes, fork this repo and replace the following URLs with yours.

 ### Enabling New Relic
-Copy `support/04_newrelic.ini.sample` to your heroku app as `conf/etc.d/04_newrelic.ini`, and edit as necessary.
+Copy `support/04_newrelic.ini.sample` to your heroku app as `conf/etc.d/04_newrelic.ini`, and edit it.

-Export your new relic license key as the `NEW_RELIC_LICENSE_KEY` env variable using `heroku config`.
-This is already done for you if you have the New Relic add on enabled.
+You must add license key!

 ### Deploying
 To use this buildpack, on a new Heroku app: